SaifMaamari/SaifMaamari/README.md

-# Hi there, I'm John Doe 👋
+# Hi there, I'm Saif Al Maamari 👋

 # 💫 About Me:
 Currently a bachelor's student in Artificial Intelligence<br>Currently learning about various machine learning models